Arriving and living in Auckland

 Auckland is warm in the summer, but in the winter it can get cold and it often rains.
 Therefore, make sure you pack warm clothing along with summer clothes.
 University students dress casually so bring your favourite jeans, t-shirts, jerseys (sweaters), sweatshirts, shoes and sports shoes.
 Bring formal clothing for special occasions.
 You’ll also need a warm waterproof jacket.

-You can ask for help from the friendly people at the I-SITE Visitors Centre at the airport.
+You can also ask for help from the friendly people at the I-SITE Visitors Centre at the airport.

 On arrival in New Zealand you will have to go through New Zealand Customs.
 You will have been given a form to complete on the plane which outlines prohibited goods.
 Read the form carefully.
 Be especially aware that you must declare food of any kind.
 A forgotten apple in the bottom of your bag will earn you an instant fine of NZ$200 - not a good way to start your Kiwi experience.